memiiso/opendbt/README.md

 # Example use cases

 - Create and use new adapter using OOP inheritance, provide jinja with additional custom python methods with your own adapter
-- Execute Python model(Python code) locally
+- Execute Python code Python code locally, import data from web apis. without remote python execution.
 - Enable Granular Model-Level Orchestration Using Airflow
 - Create page on Airflow Server to serve DBT docs as a new page under airflow UI
 - Use customized dbt docs page, by providing custom index.html page